mr-ssd/wal-g/internal/databases/mysql/xbstream/README.md

 * Body
    N * <page content>
 ```
-Unarchiver places pages to its correct place if file (at page_size * page_number offset).
+Unarchiver places pages to its correct place in the file (at page_size * page_number offset).

 It is Ok to expect that `.meta` file will precede `.delta` file in archive.